WGH Faculty & Staff Members

 Meagan Campol completed her MPH at HSPH in 2011.
 She was in the Family and Community Health Concentration with a focus in Women, Gender, and Health.
 While at HSPH, she worked for the Fenway Institute to design a community-based research survey assessing the healthcare needs of gender minorities.
 She is interested in all aspects of women’s health, including reproductive and sexual health, gender identity, and health disparities.
 Meagan’s interests have taken her across the globe, including Israel, Costa Rica, Ecuador, and Uganda, for diverse volunteer missions.
 She holds a B.A. in Women’s Studies from the University of Florida, where she graduated from the Honors Program magna cum laude and as a Phi Beta Kappa member.
 In 2012, Meagan will complete her MD at the Albert Einstein College of Medicine in the Bronx, NY.
 She plans to become an obstetrician gynecologist and practice in underserved populations both in the U.S. and abroad.
 In her spare time, she enjoys playing ice hockey and tennis, photography, and being a foodie.

-Brittany Charlton is a Postdoctoral Research Fellow at Harvard Medical School and Boston Children’s Hospital.
+Brittany Charlton is an Instructor at Harvard Medical School and Boston Children’s Hospital.
 She earned a Doctor of Science from the Harvard School of Public Health’s Department of Epidemiology in May of 2014.
 Dr. Charlton’s research interests include contraceptives, HPV/cervical cancer, and LGBT health disparities.
 She also holds academic appointments at the Statens Serum Institut in Copenhagen, Denmark and the Massachusetts Institute of Technology (MIT).
 Previously, Dr. Charlton worked on Capitol Hill in the Offices of Congressman Jerrold Nadler (D-NY10) and Senator Dianne Feinstein (D-CA) as well as for non-profit organizations including NARAL and the Center for Reproductive Rights.
 She has also worked as a political strategist with groups such as the Center for American Progress and she completed a year of national service in AmeriCorps, during which she was based at New York’s LGBT Callen-Lorde Community Health Center.
 In addition to her doctorate, Dr. Charlton holds a BA from The New School and an MSc in Epidemiology from the Harvard School of Public Health.